Beacroxx/Beacrox-Rotary-Generator/README.md

 - To specify units, separate the value and unit with a space.
 Ex: '5 cm' or '25 cc'.
 - All units available in the Engine Simulator are also available in this Generator.
 ## Requirements
 - The engine simulator by Ange Yaghi.
-(Patreon Release only as of right now)
+(0.1.12.0a minimum)
 - g++
 ## Downloads
 Downloads of the precompiled binary (Linux) can be found in the [Releases](https://github.com/StanTheAwesomeMan/Beacrox-Rotary-Generator/releases).